dimpase/M2/Package-Writing-Style-Guide.md

     * Do not introduce a function that performs two consecutive operations, when it would be clearer to factor it into a composite of two functions.
 If necessary, introduce a new type to serve as the type of the intermediate result.
+    * It is usually a mistake to test whether the class of an object is equal to a certain class, because that disables inheritance.
+In other words, instead of writing something like `class x === T`, write `instance(x,T)`.

 * Algorithms
     * Do not convert an order n algorithm into an order n^2 algorithm by repeated